How to Choose the Right Moving Truck Rental Company

-If you are preparing for a DIY move then you are likely familiar with the three primary options: Truck rental, portable storage and freight.
+If you are planning a DIY move then you are likely familiar with the three moving and storage options: A moving truck rental, moving container, and freight trailer.
 Each option provides a long list of benefits and drawbacks that must be considered before setting up your move.
-In this moving guide we will discuss the truck rental option because it is still the most widely used moving method and is available for local, regional and long distance moves.
+In this moving guide we will discuss the truck rental option because it is the most popular way to complete a do-it-yourself move, both for local and long-distance moving.

-When most people hear the term "truck rental" they automatically think of U-Haul.
+When most people hear the term truck rental they automatically think of U-Haul.
 I applaud U-Haul for their ability to brand themselves so well that they are synonymous with an entire industry, similar to Kleenex, Google, PODS and Aspirin.
-While many people may jump online and book a moving truck from U-Haul, most fail to realize that there are two other large companies that provide moving trucks nationally; Penske Truck Rental and Budget Truck Rental.
-Let's explore each company so you can make the right choice for your move.
+While many people may jump online and book a moving truck from U-Haul, you should know that there are two other large companies that rent moving trucks nationwide - Penske Truck Rental and Budget Truck Rental.

 Let's explore the different truck rental companies to help you choose the one that best fits your needs and your moving budget.

 Penske Truck Rental

 |Prices||Extremely competitive with U-Haul and Budget.
 Prices vary by season and location but are much more competitive than many think.|